 - Cash payments involving business owners or independent contractors are limited to €2,500.
-The Tax Authority will waive the sanction for the party reporting the case. - All taxpayers are required to provide information about foreign accounts, securities or property.
-Undeclared income will be charged to the last open tax period. - Business owners that invoice less than 50% of their operations to private individuals or those that earn more than 225,000 euros from other business owners or professionals are excluded from the modular system. - The Tax Authority is strengthening VAT collection on property transfer transactions, imports and insolvency proceedings. - The proposed law makes it easier to freeze funds and use other precautionary measures in order to ensure the payment of tax debts.
+The Finance Ministry will waive sanctions for taxpayers who report fraud. - All taxpayers are required to provide information about foreign accounts, securities or property.
+Undeclared income will be charged to the last open tax period. - Business owners that invoice less than 50% of their operations to private individuals or those that earn more than 225,000 euros from other business owners or professionals are excluded from the modular system. - The Tax Authority is strengthening VAT collection on property transfer transactions, imports and insolvency proceedings. - It will be easier to freeze funds and use other precautionary measures in order to ensure the payment of tax debts. - There are tougher sanctions for resisting and obstructing inspection, ranging from 1,000 to 600,000 euros.

-22 June 2012.
-The Council of Ministers today approved the presentation to Parliament of the Draft Bill to Modify Taxation and Budgetary Regulations and Amendments to Financial Legislation to Adapt it to the Intensification of Measures to Prevent and Combat Fraud.
-The proposed law, which the Council of Ministers was informed about on 13 April, reinforces the tax fraud prevention actions, one of the priorities of the Government's economic policy.
+30 October 2012.
+The Official State Bulletin (BOE) today published the Law to Modify Taxation and Budgetary Regulations and Amendments to Financial Legislation to Adapt it to the Intensification of Measures to Prevent and Combat Fraud, after the Parliamentary process concluded.